JODGEW/JODGEW/README.md

 ### 🚀 What I'm Looking For

-I'm seeking opportunities as a **Machine Learning Engineer** or **Software Developer** where I can apply my expertise in AI, software development, and data analytics to create impactful solutions.
+I'm seeking opportunities as a **Machine Learning Engineer** or **Software Engineer** where I can apply my expertise in AI, software development, and data analytics to create impactful solutions.

 ### 🌐 Connect With Me